Amazon expects spring windfall as U.S. economy reopens, posts record profits | Business

 AD SALES GROWTH Amazon, which saw its stock price nearly double in the first part of 2020 as it benefited from the pandemic, has this year underperformed the S&P 500 market index.
 Its shares were up about 8.5% year to date versus the index's 13% gain.

 At the same time, spending on COVID-19 and logistics has chipped away at Amazon's bottom line.
 The company has poured money into buying cargo planes and securing new warehouses, aiming to place items closer to customers to speed up delivery.
 It said Wednesday it planned to hike pay for over half a million employees, costing more than $1 billion - and it is still hiring for tens of thousands more positions.
-Brian Olsavsky, Amazon's chief financial officer, told reporters the company intends to increase spending on video content this year as well.
+Olsavsky told reporters the company intends to increase spending on video content this year as well.
 Consumers have been watching content for more hours on Amazon, he said.

 While far behind ad sales leaders Facebook Inc and Alphabet Inc's Google, Amazon is growing its ad business because brands' placements often result directly in sales, reaching customers who are on Amazon with an intention to shop.
 Jesse Cohen, senior analyst at Investing.com, said, "Outside of its core retail and cloud units, advertising revenue is increasingly becoming another substantial growth driver for Amazon."